GeoscienceAustralia/sar-pipeline/docs/pipelines/pyrosar_gamma.md

 The main approach uses the Copernicus Australasian Datahub (Aus Cop Hub) API to search for a scene's UUID, which is then converted to an NCI path.
 If this fails, the pipeline will fall back to searching the older (and no longer updated) filesystem.
 This back-up can be useful in the case of accessing scenes captured prior to mid-2025 if they're not available through the Aus Cop Hub API.

-To run this pipeline, you must have access to the `fj7` project on NCI.

 ### 3.2.
 Environment variables